 Regardless of your status, (parent, grandparent, foster parent, sibling, etc.) you can be connected with more “seasoned” family members based on characteristics such as a shared diagnosis, language or location.

 What’s the Benefit?

 We’ve all had times in our journey when we have felt overwhelmed and alone.
 Looking back, it would have helped to talk with someone who has already gone through that experience and made it out on the other side.
-The goal of MAP is to tap into the amazing resource of “seasoned” parents we already have both locally and nationally to help fill this void and create a stronger community support system.
+The goal of Mentor-Advocate-Partner (MAP) is to tap into the amazing resource of “seasoned” parents we already have among us, both locally and nationally, to help fill this void and create a stronger community support system.